 In the article, we will discuss the duties of a secretary for your company and how to choose one for your business.

 A secretary for a company is accountable for all administrative duties of the company, often referred to as compliance for the company.

-They are also accountable for the filing of confirmation statements as well as other crucial documentation for confirmation statements and other important documents to Companies House, and they frequently take care of other administrative duties including arranging board meetings.
+They are also accountable for the filing of confirmation statements as well as other crucial documentation for confirmation statements and other important documents to Companies Registrar, and they frequently take care of other administrative duties including arranging board meetings.